neilobremski/adverstorial/README.md

 ### Tips

 * Facts MAY be embellished or downplayed to change their effect on the reader.
+This is also true of the beginning and conclusion of the story which must nevertheless remain factually consistent.
 * The protagonist and antagonist may not be traditional anthropomorphic heroes or villains; it depends on the story!
 A single character could be struggling with an antagonistic side within themselves or society or some environmental factor.
 * Creating dialogs and direct encounters between the protagonist and antagonist can make for a fun “writing duel”.
 * Remember you can affect all parts of the story from the theme, the setting, other characters, dress, mood, style, etc. and not just direct attributes of your chosen side.